 Step 6: Apply Lessons to Your Own Life

 Studying Bible characters should be more than just an intellectual exercise.
-It should impact how you live:
+It should effect how you live:

 Step 7: Use Different Study Tools and Resources